Fox-ML-infrastructure/Fox-v1-infra/README.md

 email: jtlewis@uab.edu

+Disclaimer: I’m still learning this domain, so this may not be perfect.
+Please review and audit before any production use.

 # High-Frequency Trading (HFT) Machine Learning System

 A comprehensive high-frequency trading machine learning platform featuring temporal leakage prevention, cross-sectional feature engineering, and a production-ready model zoo with 17+ model families optimized for HFT applications.